-Jackson Curbside Recycling generously provided recycling receptacles and disposed of the recycling for no charge to the event.
-Jackson Community Recycling/Teton County Integrated Solid Waste and Recycling provided a container for all of cardboard recycling needs generated by the race and participants.
+Jackson Curbside Recycling generously provided recycling receptacles and disposed of the recycling for no charge.
+Jackson Community Recycling/Teton County Integrated Solid Waste and Recycling provided a container for cardboard recycling needs generated by the race and participants.

-The 2016 t-shirts are made from 100% recycled content.
+The 2017 t-shirts were made from 100% recycled content.
 Each shirt prevents 10 plastic water bottles from going to the landfill.
-And because raising money for nonprofits is the spirit of Old Bill’s, winners of the runs have always received money to recycle – or rather donate – to their favorite participating charities in lieu of a prize.
+And because raising money for nonprofits is in the spirit of Old Bill’s, winners of the runs have always received money to recycle – or rather donate – to their favorite participating nonprofits in lieu of a prizes.

-Young Old Bill’s runners all received a medal recognizing their accomplishment.
-The medals were made by volunteers at the Senior Center of Jackson Hole from recycled and eco-friendly materials, and the runners in the competitive categories recycled their race bibs if they didn’t wish to keep them.
+Young Old Bill’s runners all received a medal recognizing their accomplishments.
+The medals were made by volunteers at the Senior Center of Jackson Hole from recycled and eco-friendly materials, and the runners in the competitive categories were able to recycle their race bibs at the finish line.